 The generator is textsynth by Fabrice Bellard.
 A publicly available text generator was used because it was not practical to recreate (program, train, fine-tune, host) a large scale text generation system for the original AI usability study.

-Text Synth is build using the GPT-2 language model released by Google OpenAI.
-It is a neural network of 1.5 billion parameters based on the Transformer architecture.
+Text Synth was built using the GPT language model released by Google OpenAI based on the Transformer architecture.

-For details on how to change the parameters, should you wish to, please see Text Synth Technical Notes from the experiment's left panel.
+For details on how to change the parameters, should you wish to, please see the Documentation link on main page.

-Permission was granted to use Text Synth in the study by Fabrice Bellard Jul 7 2020.
+Permission was granted to use Text Synth by Fabrice Bellard Jul 7 2020.

-Visit OpenAI's blog for more inforamtion on Google's OpenAI text generation.
+Visit OpenAI's blog for more information on Google's OpenAI text generation.

 Who owns the generated text?

 This summary is from Adam King (coder of Talk to Transformer):